ouspg/CompSec/README.md

 ## License

-Any information, guidelines, tutorials, examples or code pieces here are for teaching purposes, under MIT license, unless otherwise declared.
+Any information, guidelines, tutorials, examples, or code pieces here are for teaching purposes, under MIT license, unless otherwise declared.

 This repository contains tutorials and examples for how to use some specific tools

-* The licence of corresponding tool should be applied for the usage of tool
+* The license of the corresponding tool should be applied for the usage of the tool